hashicorp/terraform-provider-google/website/docs/r/monitoring_slo.html.markdown

   A calendar period, semantically "since the start of the current
   <calendarPeriod>".
   Possible values are `DAY`, `WEEK`, `FORTNIGHT`, and `MONTH`.

+* `user_labels` -
+  (Optional)
+  This field is intended to be used for organizing and identifying the AlertPolicy objects.The field can contain up to 64 entries.
+Each key and value is limited to 63 Unicode characters or 128 bytes, whichever is smaller.
+Labels and values can contain only lowercase letters, numerals, underscores, and dashes.
+Keys must begin with a letter.

 * `basic_sli` -
   (Optional)